 Webhooks are very commonly used in modern applications.
 In this section, we’ll review a couple of examples of webhook implementation.

 Google Sheets has a webhook integration that can be used by anyone without much coding experience.
-This is an example in which webhooks are used to trigger emails according to events in stock price movement.
-Webhooks can be used to track specific events related to the share price movement.
-Webhooks implementation with Google Sheets is abstracted away from the end user.
+This is a webhook example in which a Google Sheet triggers emails based on stock price events.
+The webhook implementation with Google Sheets is abstracted away from the end user, making it a great starting point for this tutorial.

 Let’s say we want to track the share price movement of Alphabet, the parent company of Google.
 First, you’d create a Google Sheet as shown in the image below: